Rising star Lippo de Carrere caps sensational HH The Amir Sword Festival

 Alban de Mieulle and Wathnan Racing struck again in the other Group 1 contest for Purebred Arabians, the Qatar International Cup.
 This time it was Chdia’s chance to shine as the five-year-old mare followed up her success in the Purebred Arabian Oaks in December with her third win of the season, beating Lino by three lengths.

-The trainer’s dominance of the Arab races had included a Wathnan Racing one-two the previous day with Khaddah and Dabidah in the Purebred Arabian 4YO Cup, while Doha Bu Thaila dead-heated for first place with Al Faisal in the Al Rayyan Breeders’ Cup.
-Equinoxe was not far behind his stable-mate when taking third in that same contest.
+The trainer’s dominance of the Arab races had included a Wathnan Racing one-two the previous day with Khaddah and Dabidah in the Purebred Arabian 4YO Cup.
+In the Al Rayyan Breeders’ Cup for Qatar-bred Thoroughbreds, Doha Bu Thaila, bred by Hadi Al Hajri, dead-heated for first place with Al Faisal while Equinoxe was not far behind his stable-mate when taking third in that same contest.

-Hamad Al-Jehani trained seven winners across the meeting and these included taking the Irish Thoroughbred Marketing Cup with Make Me King, who had been third in the race last year and beat a classy international field, demonstrating an impressive turn of foot under Pierre-Charles Boudot.
+A successful meeting for Hamad Al-Jehani included taking the Irish Thoroughbred Marketing Cup with Make Me King, who had been third in the race last year and beat a classy international field, demonstrating an impressive turn of foot under Pierre-Charles Boudot.
 Now six, the striking grey’s seven wins have come in Qatar, Abu Dhabi, France and England, including a Group 3 and three Listed victories.

 Bringing the curtain down on the final day of the festival was the inaugural running of the Qatar International Thoroughbred Handicap Cup.
 The 2,400-metre contest capped a memorable afternoon for both Maxime Guyon and Alban de Mieulle when Wafei sped home after leading throughout to give the trainer his third winner of the day and the jockey his fourth.

-Outside Qatar there was further success for English Oak, who backed up his success in the Burj Azizi Handicap at Meydan on 16 January with another win at the track when dropping back in trip slightly for the seven-furlong Longines Spirit Pilot Flyback.
-Since joining Hamad Al Jehani’s team in Dubai, the six-year-old is now two wins for two runs.
+The wins kept coming beyond Qatar, with nine victories overall for Wathnan Racing across the weekend in three different countries.
+There was further success for English Oak, who backed up his success in the Burj Azizi Handicap at Meydan on 16 January with another win at the track when dropping back in trip slightly for the seven-furlong Longines Spirit Pilot Flyback.
+Since joining Hamad Al-Jehani’s team in Dubai, the six-year-old is now two wins for two runs.

 Over in Riyadh on the flagship Saudi Cup card, Wathnan Racing’s runners were also to the fore.
 Royal Ascot hero Lazzat was only narrowly beaten when second in the G2 1351 Turf Sprint while Tumbarumba posted another mighty effort to take third in a strong field for the G1 Saudi Cup behind two Breeders’ Cup winners of last November, Forever Young and Nysos.